Multiple Pterygium SyndromeSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Gianina Ravenscroft practices in Nedlands, Australia.
+Gianina Ravenscroft practices practicing medicine in Nedlands, Australia.
 Ravenscroft is rated as an Elite expert by MediFind in the treatment of Multiple Pterygium Syndrome.
-Their top areas of expertise are Fetal Akinesia Sequence, Congenital Contractures, Arthrogryposis Multiplex Congenita, and Multiple Pterygium Syndrome.
+They are also highly rated in 31 other conditions, according to our data.
+Their clinical expertise encompasses Fetal Akinesia Sequence, Congenital Contractures, Arthrogryposis Multiplex Congenita, and Multiple Pterygium Syndrome.

 Published Date: November 01, 2011